Frequently Asked Questions

 Research from the German Sports University Cologne (Filipovic et al., 2012; Speicher et al., 2008) found significant improvements in speed and maximum strength after a period of EMS training.

-EMS training with BODYTEC® is a high intensity training session and it is therefore important to have a sustainable meal (carbohydrate and protein-based) 2 to 3 hours before training.
+EMS training with BODYTEC is a form of high-intensity training (HIIT).
+It is therefore important to have a sustainable meal (carbohydrate and protein-based) 2 to 3 hours before training.

-Another essential difference is that the BODYTEC® EMS device is able to stimulate the agonist and antagonist muscles simultaneously.
+Another essential difference is that the BODYTEC EMS device is able to stimulate the agonist and antagonist muscles simultaneously.
 Deeper muscle tissue, which is often underused due to the dominance of the bigger muscles, is also activated to a higher degree in comparison to conventional tele-EMS or weight training in a gym.